Matrix representation of Picard--Lefschetz--Pham theory near the real plane in $\mathbb{C}^2$: Conclusion

-\item Matrices describing the basis transformation for several elementary cases ((\ref{e:01331}), (\ref{e:01333}), (\ref{e:01334}), (\ref{e:jump_b})) are derived.
-We claim that together with an auxiliary formula (\ref{e:change_notations}) this set of formulas is enough to describe the ramification along any loop in any reasonable configuration.
-Thus, a description of the ramification can be obtained in the matrix form algorithmically.
+\item The matrices describing the basis transformations for several elementary cases (or building blocks) are derived and given in (\ref{e:01331}), (\ref{e:01333}), (\ref{e:01334}) and (\ref{e:jump_b}). {The matrices can be derived from the Picard--Lefschetz formulae for relative homologies.} We claim that together with an auxiliary formula (\ref{e:change_notations}) this set of formulas is enough to describe the ramification along any loop in any reasonable configuration.
+Thus, a description of the ramification can be obtained algorithmically through this matrix formalism.

-\item Several examples of computations based on the matrix method are given.
+\item Several examples of computations based on this matrix method are given.
 Even in the simplest considered cases, the computations demonstrate that the matrices built for the description of the ramification of $H_2 (\tilde U, \tilde U' \cup \tpB)$ contain important topological information.
-Namely, these matrices enable one to compute intersection indices in the $z$-space between the elements of $H_2(\tilde U_2 , \tpB)$ and $H_2 (\tilde U, \tilde U' \cup \tpB)$, provide non-trivial relations for the fundamental group of $\cB$ in the $t$-space, and, most surprisingly, provide the additive crossing relations for integrals.
+Namely, these matrices enable one to compute intersection indices in the $z$-space between the elements of $H_2(\tilde U_2 , \tpB)$ and $H_2 (\tilde U, \tilde U' \cup \tpB)$, provide non-trivial relations for the fundamental group of $\cB$ in the $t$-space, and, most surprisingly, provide the additive crossing relations for integrals. {As a check of our method, we demonstrate that the matrix computations reproduce the classical Picard--Lefschetz result for absolute homologies. }

 \end{itemize}